Ennis, Texas

-Ennis (/ˈɛnɪs/) is a city in eastern Ellis County, Texas.
-The population is 20,159 according to the 2020 census, with an estimated population of 21,210 in 2021.
+Ennis (/ˈɛnɪs/) is a city in eastern Ellis County, Texas, United States.
+The population is 20,159 according to the 2020 census, with an estimated population of 23,686 in 2023.
 Ennis is home to the annual National Polka Festival.
+It is part of the Dallas-Fort Worth metroplex.

 History

-The area that would later become the city of Ennis was first inhabited by the Tonkawa Native Americans.
-The area was also settled by several Native American tribes including the Waco, Bidai, Anadarko, and Kickapoo until pioneers arrived in the early-to-mid 19th century.
-When Ellis County was established and organized in 1850, much of the area was sparsely inhabited by isolated farmsteads as the nearby city of Dallas was in its infancy at the time.
-However, communities such as Ovilla, Waxahachie, and Bristol would have been settled and founded prior to the establishment of the city of Ennis.

 In 1871 the Houston and Texas Central Railroad (H&TC) arrived at the spot that would become Ennis as it built north towards Dallas.
 The city was established that year and surveyed a year later.
 It is named after Cornelius Ennis, a founder of the H&TC Railroad.

 Between 1874 and 1890, the population of Ennis grew tenfold from approximately 300 to 3,000.
-Many of the new settlers came from the defeated Confederate States of America and others came from the war-torn European nations that later became Czechoslovakia.
+Many of the new settlers came from the war-torn European nations that later became Czechoslovakia.
 This early growth was attributed to the success of cotton production in the region, making Ennis a center of trade and commerce for both farmers and the railroad.
-The influx of Czech migrants would also shape and transform the cultural heritage of the community for years to come.
+The influx of Czech and Slovak migrants would also shape and transform the cultural heritage of the community for years to come, making Ennis one of the largest Czech communities in Texas.

 In 1891, the H&TC chose Ennis to be its northern division headquarters.
 The machine shops and roundhouse employed several hundred men.
 One condition of the agreement was that as long as Ennis was able to furnish water the shops could not be moved from the community.
 The city built the first of three lakes for this purpose: Old City Lake in 1892, followed by New Lake in 1895, and Lake Clark (an extension of New Lake) in 1940.
 However H&TC would later be acquired by the Texas and New Orleans Railroad (T&NO), a subsidiary of Southern Pacific, in 1934.
 While it no longer hosted the company headquarters, the shops and yard in Ennis would remain and continue to be used as a hub for other lines and branches serving the city.